usyd-meta-lab/jsPsych-template/README.md

 ## How the Template Runs
 - **Script flow** – `index.html` loads jsPsych, official plugins, and three helper utilities (`loadTrials`, `getCondition`, `augmentTimeline`).
 It then loads `src/parameters.js`, `src/main.js`, and finally `src/timeline.js`, which starts the study once everything is ready.
-- **Modular trials** – `loadTrials('src/trials')` automatically discovers every `.js` file inside `src/trials/`, fetches it, and exposes the variables within the file (they don't need to matches the filename) and you can have mutiple trials within a single file and they should all be exported to the timeline.
-Add or remove a file and it will appear in the `trials` object returned to `timeline.js`.
+- **Modular trials/blocks** – `loadTrials('src/content')` automatically discovers every `.js` file inside `src/trials/`, fetches it, and exposes the variables within the file (they don't need to matches the filename) and you can have mutiple trials within a single file and they should all be exported to the timeline.
+Add or remove a file and it will appear in the `content` object returned to `timeline.js`.
 - **Timeline augmentation** – before running, `timeline.js` passes your base timeline to `augmentTimeline()`.
 That helper adds the lab’s standard scaffolding: browser compatibility checks, fullscreen enforcement, consent/Participant Information Sheet blocks (Prolific, SONA, or in-lab variants), an optional demographics survey, a short “debug” feedback prompt, and the SONA debrief screens.
 You can keep the default, or copy the function into your own script (loaded after the CDN version) to customise or trim the extras.
 - **Condition assignment & saving** – `getCondition()` pulls the next available condition from DataPipe (once per participant) and `main.js` handles jsPsych initialisation, timestamping, summary accuracy checks, and saving via the jsPsychPipe plugin (or a local CSV if `local_save` is `true`).